-Lisa Villamaria Casia is a proud member of the National Association for Music Education (NAFME), Music Education National Conference (MENC), American Choral Directors Association (ACDA), National Association of Teachers of Singing (NATS), New Jersey Education Association (NJEA), board member of the Mid Atlantic Music Teachers Guild (MAMTG), and board member of the New Jersey chapter of the National Federation of Music Clubs (NFMC).
-Lisa also serves as the New Jersey representative for the NJFMC.
-She currently heads the online presence committee for the NJFMC.
-Lisa is also NPM Cantor Colleague Certified by the National Pastoral Musicians Association.
+Lisa is the Artistic and Executive Director of Theater Steps and Theater Steps Theatrical Society.
+She is a proud member of the National Association for Music Education (NAFME) former Music Education National Conference (MENC), American Choral Directors Association (ACDA), National Association of Teachers of Singing (NATS), New Jersey Education Association (NJEA), Music Teachers' Association (MTNA), and a board member of the Mid Atlantic Music Teachers Guild (MAMTG).
+Lisa serves as the current recording secretary of the Music Educators Association and Vice President and member of the board of directors of the New Jersey chapter of the National Federation of Music Clubs (NFMC).
+Lisa also serves as the New Jersey representative for the national NFMC and currently heads the online presence committee for the NJFMC.
+Lisa is also NPM Cantor Colleague Certified by the National Association of Pastoral Musicians.
+She serves as the Musical Director at Saint Nicholas Church in Jersey City, NJ.
 Lisa holds a Bachelors of Music degree from Rutgers University’s Mason Gross School of the Arts with a concentration in Vocal Performance and Music Education.

 Lisa is a public school certified music teacher for Grades K-12 where her teaching expertise ranges from Kodaly and Orff general music activities to advance music theory in voice and piano.
 Lisa has had experience in teaching general music, choir music, choir ensembles, and hand bell ensembles at the Murray A. Chittick Elementary School, East Brunswick High School, North Brunswick High School and St. Peter’s College’s 4R Program in Jersey City, NJ.
 Lisa has also been the Musical Director for the musical Tommy at St. Peter’s Preparatory High School.
 More recently, Lisa was teaching Stages Junior at Art House under Christine Goodman.
 Lisa was recognized with the Certificate of Music Excellence award given by Governor McGreevy for her record of excellence as one of the New Jersey’s top 100 music teachers in music education .